 The “Clapping Registers” meditation group sits in silent meditation for a period of 20-30 minutes.
 We then have a reading from a variety of books on meditation, typically Buddhist.
 A discussion on the evening’s reading follows.
 We then sit for another 15-20 minutes of silent meditation.
 All are welcome.
 There are some cushions in the chapel and benches and chairs are also available.
 We would suggest wearing comfortable clothing and bring a cushion or zafu if you like.
 For more info contact, Matt Cahillane

 Insight Meditation Sangha

 Meets the Third Friday, in the Chapel

-Doreen Schweizer, guiding teacher for the Hanover/Lebanon-based Valley Insight Meditation Society (VIMS), provides Buddhist teaching and guidance in the insight meditation/Vipassana tradition.
+Rae Houseman, from the Vermont Insight Meditation Center in Brattleboro, VT, provides Buddhist teaching and guidance in the insight meditation/Vipassana tradition.
 See the VIMS website for more detail about this tradition.

 The sangha includes guidance that leads into meditation, a meditation period, and then a discussion that is generally a reflection on the sitting practice.
 The group is appropriate for beginning and experienced meditators alike.
-While the Insight Sangha is not directly affiliated with the UU Church, everyone is welcome!
-Please contact Doris with any questions: firstname.lastname@example.org.
+The Insight Sangha is now officially affiliated with the UU Church.
+Everyone is welcome!
+Please contact Doris with any questions.

 Offered the Second & Third Sunday (September to May), in the Chapel